rancher/docs/content/rancher/v2.x/en/installation/other-installation-methods/single-node-docker/_index.md

 ---
 title: Installing Rancher on a Single Node Using Docker
-description: For development and testing environments only, use a single node install.
+description: For development and testing environments only, use a Docker install.
 Install Docker on a single Linux host, and deploy Rancher with a single Docker container.
 weight: 1
 aliases:
   - /rancher/v2.x/en/installation/single-node-install/